 Start by chopping the chocolate into small pieces.
 Place in a heat proof bowl.

 In a medium pot, bring the heavy cream and butter slowly to a boil.
 Right when it starts to boil, pour the cream over the chocolate and let it set for a few minutes WITHOUT stirring.

 Gently stir the cream into the chocolate, being careful not to whip or incorporate a lot of air into the ganache.

-If desired, add the 1 tablespoon of liquor or vanilla extract.
+Add the tablespoon of liquor.
 I used a tablespoon of Bailey’s Hazelnut Liquor for this one.